 The Investigator will utilize three methods of driving when performing mobile surveillance: threshold, offensive, and defensive.
 The Investigator uses “threshold driving” to drive as fast as possible while still being in the margin of safety for all conditions, seen and unseen.
 Defensive driving is utilized by the Investigator mostly when in active mobile surveillance in lighter traffic.
 There are many sub points in this method: Controlling speed.
 Looking ahead, monitoring for everyone in traffic to observe different driving behaviors and or distracted drivers.
 Observing and planning for the expected and the unexpected.
 Being alert and distraction free.
 Being aware, monitoring other drivers in the Investigator’s flow and other surroundings that might have an impact on maintaining surveillance.
 Preparedness for all sorts of actions and reactions of other drivers and pedestrians.
 Not expecting the other drivers to do what is necessary to conduct surveillance and maintain surveillance.
 Maintaining a safe following distance.
 Considering weather and/or road conditions.
 Adjusting speed before entering a bend, in order to avoid applying the brakes in the middle of a bend.
 Repeatedly tapping on the brakes (activating brake lights) to make the vehicle more visible to cars in behind.
 As you can see, a PI who masters surveillance driving can greatly reduce the risk to themselves to a very safe level.

 From time to time, Private Investigators will have to investigate known criminals or perform investigations in high crime areas.
-This is not as dangerous as traffic due to the fact that performing investigations on and around criminals is more infrequent.
+A bad neighborhood can expose a Private Investigator to all sorts of criminal danger, such as carjacking.
+However, working in crime ridden areas is not as dangerous as traffic due to the fact that performing investigations on and around criminals is more infrequent.
 As with traffic, an experienced and capable Private Investigator can reduce the risk that comes with being around criminals.
 This is done through due diligence, mastering surveillance techniques, and adhering strictly to the risk vs reward principal that PIs follow.
-As with performing an investigation on a subject, criminals will be unaware of the presence of the experienced Private Investigator.
+As with performing an investigation on a subject, criminals will be unaware of the presence of the experienced Private Eye.

 Now you can see why being a Private Investigator is not dangerous.
 Being safe on the job is something that comes naturally to Private Investigators.
 Performing investigations safety is intertwined with performing investigations properly.
 This is true for mobile vehicle surveillance and performing investigations around or on criminals.
 After you gain PI education and experienced, safety will become second nature.